- Current status of the ABAWD rule

 The three-month cut-off does not apply if the person is:

-• Exempt from the CalFresh work requirements.
-(For example, the recipient is receiving unemployment benefits, is a student in an education or training program at least half-time, or in a drug treatment program.)
+- Exempt from the CalFresh work registration requirements.
+(For example, the recipient is receiving unemployment benefits, has a pending unemployment insurance application, is a student in an education or training program at least half-time, or in a drug treatment program.)
 [MPP § 63-410.31, MPP § 63-407.21.]).

 [7 C.F.R. § 273.24(c)(5).]

-California is required to screen for ABAWS exceptions.
+California is required to screen for ABAWDs exceptions.
 [ACL 24-06.]
 The new semi-annual reporting form SAR 7 includes questions to screen for ABAWD exceptions.
 [Id.]
 CDSS also has a screening form to help determine eligibility for exemptions from the ABAWD rules.
 [CF 377.11E.]
 The screening form does not eliminate the need for obtaining verification of exemptions.
 [ACL 20-19.]
+Counties cannot take any negative action related to the time limit or work requirements on a case until an individual who is subject to the time limit has been rescreened for exemptions and has been informed of the time limit and work requirements.
+[ACL 25-93.]
+Counties must complete or voluntarily offer exemption screening if an individual discloses that they may meet the criteria for an exemption.
+[Id.]
+Counties must screen each household member individually.
+[Id.]

 In addition, federal law allows discretionary exemptions for 12 percent of the state annual CalFresh caseload.
 The Fiscal Responsibility Act of 2023 reduces the number of discretionary from 12 percent of the caseload, to eight percent of the caseload.
+California does not currently have any discretionary exemptions.
+[ACL 25-93.]
+CDSS will release a letter with instructions when California is allocated new discretionary exemptions.
 [Id.]
+Counties must continue to evaluate recipients for exemptions or good cause not meeting the work requirement.
+[Id.]
+For more information about discretionary waivers, go to Waiver of the ABAWD work requirements in this guide.

 Good cause for missing work